 GREENFIELDBOYCE: Edward Crawley is a professor of engineering at M.I.T.
 He says trouble is NASA's resources don't match these goals.

 CRAWLEY: In simple words, there isn't enough money in the budget to do the program which has been laid out.

 GREENFIELDBOYCE: The report says the space shuttle may need funding for an extra year to complete its remaining missions.
 And it also says there's good arguments for extending the life of the international space station.
 Currently, there's no money budgeted for the station past 2015.
 But, as Crawley points out, we've spent over two decades working on it.

 CRAWLEY: And it really only became a functioning laboratory within the last year.
 So the idea that after only about five years this national laboratory would be retired really didn't make sense to us.

 GREENFIELDBOYCE: The space station is close to Earth - just a couple hundred miles up.
 And the panel says the government should consider whether private companies could take over much of the space traffic to low-Earth orbit.

-Dr. JOHN LOGSDON (Director, Space Policy Institute, George Washington University): If you read this report I think it becomes rather clear that they have a preferred option.
+JOHN LOGSDON: If you read this report I think it becomes rather clear that they have a preferred option.